 Building successful and even award-winning careers in both television and radio at some of Manchester's biggest names; Granada, Sky, Manchester United, Piccadilly Radio, Sunset Radio, Key 103, Galaxy 102, Century, Real Radio, XFM and XS Manchester.

-We swapped community centres for the hedonism of North England in it's heyday, DJing at Sankeys, The Hacienda, North, Mansion and Ikon.
+We swapped community centres for the hedonism of Northern England in its heyday, DJing at Sankeys, The Hacienda, North, Mansion and Ikon.

 So, we've been doing this for a while now.
 We definitely know our shit.
 In fact, we don't mind admitting that we are a bit geeky when it comes to radio.